I love the following passage from Carl Jung…not because I like that it’s true, but because it’s true.

 In fact, returning from a mystical experience can be downright painful!
 This has been the case for me when I haven’t been living 100% congruently with my highest calling.

 “Mind the gap,” my dear friend says, “Between where your life is now, and where you know it should be.”

-I have returned from transformative retreats and quit jobs, left long term relationships, and uprooted mentally from old patterns of Mind-behaviors.
-Had I been living more congruently with my spirit pre-retreat, I would not have had to perform so much reconstructive surgery on my life upon return!
+People often return from transformative retreats and quit jobs, leave long term relationships, and mentally uproot from old patterns of mind-behaviors that were no longer serving their development.
+Had we been living more congruently with our spirits pre-retreat, we wouldn’t have had to perform so much reconstructive surgery on our lives upon return!

 A friend shared the difficulty she experienced when returning from one of her own mystical encounters.
 “I became so depressed,” she said.
 “I had just spent an entire week playing with God.
 I didn’t want to return from that.
 I wanted to stay forever playing with Divine energy.”

 We can.
 We can construct our lives so that we are always playing with God.
 The ability to integrate one’s mystical experiences into everyday living is key to long-term empowerment and peace.
 It is not enough to experience mesmerizing, blissful, perception-altering encounters with the Divine.
 Individuals blessed with mystical experiences are blessed so that they may return to the ‘regular world’ better equipped to make lasting, positive, truth-inspired change.
 These initiates are meant to help evolve humanity.
 This does not make them prophets, saints, seers, or revolutionaries (though they can be), nor does it make them innately more important than other human beings—what it does give them is an added sense of responsibility.
 They cannot un-see what they have seen.

 After a sacred experience, one’s consciousness will never return to its prior state of being.
 It has reached ever-higher planes, and there it will reside.